South Carolina's Aviation IndustryVideo Library

 South Carolina Aviation Week is an annual event held in conjunction with Orville Wright’s birthday on August 19, 1871.
 The week-long celebration promotes aviation through events that highlight airports’ educational and economic impacts throughout the state.
 Governor Henry McMaster proclaimed August 15 – 22, 2020, South Carolina Aviation Week.

-SCAA and SC Aeronautics Commission celebrate Aviation Week 2020 by featuring the organizations who use South Carolina airports as a vital part of their businesses.
+SCAA and SC Aeronautics Commission celebrated Aviation Week 2020 by featuring the organizations who use South Carolina airports as a vital part of their businesses.
+These videos highlight the vast impacts of South Carolina’s airports and robust aviation industry year round.

 Lockheed Martin‘s Greenville presence contributes approximately $100 Million to Upstate economies and communities each year.